The Gene SMART Study aims to identify genes and molecular mechanisms underlying the variable response to 12 weeks of high intensity exercise training.

 - be offered a cash reimbursement of $200 for your time

-- train in state-of-the-art facilities at our Footscray Park Campus supervised by qualified sport scientists with years of experience
+- train in at our supervised by qualified sport scientists with years of experience

-- be provided with feedback on your performance in various tests, and gain a greater understanding of your own fitness. potentially gaining significant improvements to your own fitness
+- be provided with feedback on your performance in various fitness tests (for example VO2max) and gain a greater understanding of your own fitness

-From your participation in this project you will gain experience and knowledge on how this type of study is undertaken, which might be beneficial for your own understanding of the human body.
+From your participation in this project you will also gain experience and knowledge on how physiology and molecular studies are undertaken, which might be beneficial for your own understanding of the human body.

 What participants are required to do